wilr/SDK-PHP/README.md

 > Please note that we can only offer support for the SDK itself (gateway.php).
 While every effort has been made to ensure the sample code is complete and bug free, it is only a guide and cannot be used in a production environment.

 # Using the Gateway SDK
-Inclue the source code and set the static fields Merchant ID and secret key.
+Include the source code and set the static fields Merchant ID and secret key.

 ```
 require('gateway.php');